sjatkinson/vimdot/README.md

 <pre>
 <code>
   cd .vim
-  ./install
-  rake update:bundles
+  ./bin/install
 </code>
 </pre>

 Note: only my extensions are in source control.
-All plugins are not checked.
-They are updated with the Rakefile, and are loaded using pathogen.
+All plugins are not checked in.
+They are updated with the ruby script, and are loaded using pathogen.